ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 SDKs implement `/readiness` endpoints for health checks, so the platform knows when your agent is ready to receive requests.
 They also have OpenTelemetry integration built in, so you get structured logs and traces in Application Insights without extra code.

-You would notice there are some `FOUNDRY_*` environment variables in the code which is absent from `agent.yaml`. `FOUNDRY_*` are reserved environment variabled what are injected by the platform at runtime.
-Here are list of environment variables injected by the platform today:
+You would notice there are some `FOUNDRY_*` environment variables in the code which are absent from `agent.yaml`. `FOUNDRY_*` are reserved environment variables that are injected by the platform at runtime.
+Here is a list of environment variables injected by the platform today:

 - `FOUNDRY_AGENT_NAME` - The name of the agent.
 - `FOUNDRY_AGENT_VERSION` - The version of the agent.
 - `FOUNDRY_AGENT_SESSION_ID` - The unique session ID for the current request.
-- `FOUNDRY_PROJECT_ENDPOINT` - The endpoint URL for the Foundry project,
+- `FOUNDRY_PROJECT_ENDPOINT` - The endpoint URL for the Foundry project.
 - `FOUNDRY_PROJECT_ARM_ID` - The ARM resource ID for the Foundry project.
 - `FOUNDRY_HOSTING_ENVIRONMENT` - Set to "1" to indicate the agent is running in a Foundry hosted environment.
 - `SSE_KEEPALIVE_INTERVAL` - Keep-alive interval in seconds for SSE connections (default is 15 seconds).